 But Veneto is much more than that.

-Long sandy beaches like those of Jesolo.
+Long sandy beaches like those in Jesolo.

 Wonderful mountain landscapes such as those of Cortina, known as the Pearl of the Dolomites.

-I recommend you to visit Veneto if:
+I recommend visiting Veneto if:

 - you have never visited Venice or Verona;